-The ESMA Securitisation Templates are now fully documented at the Open Risk Manual.
+ESMA Securitisation Templates are now documented at the Open Risk Manual: The ESMA Securitisation Templates are now fully documented at the Open Risk Manual.
 Users can browse, search and cross-reference with the rest of the knowledge base.
 Category Browsing The ESMA Templates Categories are part of both the Securitisation category and the Information Technology Category.
 Each one of the templates and each one of the sections within a template forms its own category.
-In turn all the fields in that section of the template are part of that category

 Open Risk is proud to be funded by the FIWARE FINODEX accelerator!
 Finodex, the European accelerator for ICT projects based on Open Data and FIWARE technologies, has already chosen over one hundred projects via two open calls for proposal.
 This week the results of the second call evaluation closed in last September have been published, and 52 projects from a total of 297 have been chosen by a panel of experts.

 EU Risk Dashboard Released: About the app: The EU Risk Dashboard is a web app developed by Open Risk to assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
 The app data are derived from the timeseries available in the Warehouse.
 Most readings in the currently selected series are monthly and update automatically when those become available at the Warehouse.